 A component of our growth strategy involves the further expansion of our operations and customer base internationally.
-Revenue, as determined based on the billing address of our customers, from regions outside of North America was 30% and 29% for the three months ended March 31, 2024 and 2023, respectively.
+Revenue, as determined based on the billing address of our customers, from regions outside of North America was 30% for each of the six months ended June 30, 2024 and 2023.
 Beyond North America, we now have sales presence internationally, including in Amsterdam, Dublin, London, Paris, Seoul, Singapore, Sydney, and Tokyo.
 We are continuing to adapt to and develop strategies to address international markets, but there is no guarantee that such efforts will have the desired effect.
 For example, we anticipate that we will need to establish relationships with new partners in order to expand into certain countries, and if we fail to identify, establish and maintain such relationships, we may be unable to execute on our expansion plans.
-As of March 31, 2024, approximately 39% of our full-time employees were located outside of the United States, 36% of whom were located in France.
+As of June 30, 2024, approximately 39% of our full-time employees were located outside of the United States, 34% of whom were located in France.
 We expect that our international activities will continue to grow for the foreseeable future as we continue to pursue opportunities in existing and new international markets, which will require significant dedication of management attention and financial resources.